Study Abroad Program Overview

 - 1 lecture course: 6 quarter/4 semester UC units

-- 3 elective courses: 4.5 quarter/3 semester UC units each
+- 3 elective/seminar courses: 4.5 quarter/3 semester UC units each

 - 1 French language course: 4.5-5.5 quarter/3-3.7 semester UC units

-- You have the option of taking a lower-division French Civilization course (taught in French only, P/NP only) in place of one of your electives: 4.5 quarter/3 semester UC units
+- You have the option of taking a French Civilization course (taught in French only, P/NP only) as one of your electives: 4.5 quarter/3 semester UC units

 Use the following resources to learn about courses on UCEAP: